apache/flink/docs/libs/gelly_guide.md

 Graph<String, Long, Double> graph = Graph.fromTupleDataSet(vertexTuples, edgeTuples, env);
 {% endhighlight %}

-* from a CSV file with three fields and an optional CSV file with 2 fields.
-In this case, Gelly will convert each row from the CSV file containing edges data to an `Edge`, where the first field will be the source ID, the second field will be the target ID and the third field will be the edge value.
-Equivalently, each row from the optional CSV file containing vertices will be converted to a `Vertex`, where the first field will be the vertex ID and the second field will be the vertex value.
-A `typesEdges()` method is called on the GraphCsvReader object returned by `fromCsvReader()` to inform the CsvReader of the types of the  fields for Edges.
-If Edge doesn't have a value only type of Vertex Key is passed. `typesEdges()` method returns a GraphCsvReader on calling calling `typesVertices()` or `typesVerticesNullEdge()` returns the instance of Graph:
+* from a CSV file of Edge data and an optional CSV file of Vertex data.
+In this case, Gelly will convert each row from the Edge CSV file to an `Edge`, where the first field will be the source ID, the second field will be the target ID and the third field (if present) will be the edge value.
+Equivalently, each row from the optional Vertex CSV file will be converted to a `Vertex`, where the first field will be the vertex ID and the second field (if present) will be the vertex value.
+In order to get a `Graph` from a `GraphCsvReader` one has to specify the types, using one of the following methods:

+- `types(Class<K> vertexKey, Class<VV> vertexValue,Class<EV> edgeValue)`: both vertex and edge values are present.
+- `edgeTypes(Class<K> vertexKey, Class<EV> edgeValue)`: the Graph has edge values, but no vertex values.
+- `vertexTypes(Class<K> vertexKey, Class<VV> vertexValue)`: the Graph has vertex values, but no edge values.
+- `keyType(Class<K> vertexKey)`: the Graph has no vertex values and no edge values.

 {% highlight java %}
 ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();

-Graph<String, Long, NullValue> graph = Graph.fromCsvReader("path/to/vertex/input", "path/to/edge/input", env).typesEdges(String.class).typesVerticesNullEdge(String.class, Long.class);
+// create a Graph with String Vertex IDs, Long Vertex values and Double Edge values Graph<String, Long, Double> graph = Graph.fromCsvReader("path/to/vertex/input", "path/to/edge/input", env)
-{% endhighlight %}

-If Vertices don't have a value, overloaded `typesVerticesNullEdge()` or `typesVertices()` Method should be used.

-{% highlight java %}
-ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();

-Graph<String, NullValue, Long> graph = Graph.fromCsvReader("path/to/vertex/input", "path/to/edge/input", env).typesEdges(String.class, Long.class).typesVerticesNullEdge(String.class);
+					.types(String.class, Long.class, Double.class);

+// create a Graph with no Vertex or Edge values Graph<Long, NullValue, NullValue> simpleGraph = Graph.fromCsvReader("path/to/edge/input", env).keyType(Long.class);
 {% endhighlight %}